SpheeresX/yeeturl-server/README.md

 5. Write your own privacy policy and terms of service at `web/privacy.txt`.
 If you are running yeeturl for yourself or just for a couple of friends, you can just remove everything from this file.
 6. Run yeeturl with `node index.js` or `npm start`

-*It is recommended that you run yeeturl behind a reverse proxy with a [secure HTTPS configuration](https://ssl-config.mozilla.org/).*
+*It is recommended that you run yeeturl behind a reverse proxy with a [modern HTTPS configuration](https://ssl-config.mozilla.org/).*

 ### Backups
 This is as simple as backing up your MongoDB database - an official guide is published [here](https://docs.mongodb.com/manual/core/backups/).